crownstone/bluenet/docs/PROTOCOL.md

 <a name="command_mesh_packet"></a>
 #### Mesh command packet
-Only a couple of commands are implemented:
+For now, only a few of commands are implemented:

-- Set time, only broadcast.
+- Set time, only broadcast, without acks.
-- Noop, only broadcast.
+- Noop, only broadcast, without acks.
-- State set, only 1 target ID.
+- State set, only 1 target ID, with ack.

 ![Command packet](../docs/diagrams/command-mesh-packet.png)